-By Joanne Jeffries.
-Last Updated 4th November 2021.
+By Marlon Fawkes.
+Last Updated 16th March 2023.
 Welcome to our case study relating to personal injury claims payouts for a broken kneecap.

 This case study involves an accident which led to a worker seeking a compensation payout for a broken knee cap following a fall while working on a building site in London.

 This case study displays how using the right solicitors can lead to a better knee injury claim payout than the other party wanted to pay.
 Accident Claims UK deal with knee injury claims regularly and can help you if you’re looking for a maximum payout for a broken knee cap injury.

 In this case study, a builder was working on a site in central London when he tripped on a piece of metal which hadn’t been stored away correctly which led to a broken knee cap.
 He had to visit hospital for treatment in A&E where he was kept in for three days following surgery on his knee.
 The considerable amount of pain suffered as well as the time of work was what convinced him to ask for a payout for a broken knee cap.

 Knee injury claims can be complex, and in this case the other party tried to deny liability for the whole period of the claim, which is why, when looking for a payout for a broken knee cap, you should use a no win no fee solicitor to ensure the amount you receive is fair when considering how much pain and suffering was involved.